General Terms and Conditions

 - 24translate provides its services solely on the basis of these General Terms and Conditions of Business (GTCs).
 Diverging, conflicting or supplementary General Terms and Conditions of the client shall not become a part of the contract, unless their applicability has been expressly agreed to in writing.

 - In respect of entrepreneurs in terms of Section 14 of the German Civil Code (BGB), corporate bodies under public law or special funds under public law (for the purposes of these Terms and Conditions jointly referred to as “enterprises”) these GTC do not only apply to the contractual relationship in which they have been included but also to all future business relations, unless we refer to a different set of Terms and Conditions

-- The translation services offered by 24translate are not provided by 24translate itself but by other companies belonging to the 24translate Holding GmbH Group, especially by 24translate Direct GmbH & Co KG.
+- The translation services offered by 24translate are not only provided by 24translate itself but also by other companies belonging to the 24translate GmbH Group.
 These in turn provide the translation services through self-employed, vetted specialist translators who are commissioned by the respective company.
 The client’s contractual relationship is solely with 24translate.

 §2 Formation of contract, delivery times

 - We only offer our services to companies in accordance with Section 14 BGB.
 At our request, proof of the commercial business nature of the client must be provided.

 - The offers on our website do not constitute a legally binding offer but are a non-binding offer of products.
 By placing an order you make an offer to us to conclude a corresponding contract with you.
 You are bound to your offer for two Hamburg weekdays.
 Within this time period we may declare acceptance of your offer, which usually takes place by way of an order confirmation in text form.
 The email automatically sent by us which acknowledges receipt of your order is not a declaration of acceptance for the purposes of conclusion of a contract